equinox-project/equinox-js/docs/docs/propeller/streams-sink.md

 ## AsyncQueue

-The StreamsSink uses an AsyncQueue that provides a node-friendly way to handle a queue of items without blocking waits.
+The `StreamsSink` uses an `AsyncQueue` that provides a Node-friendly way to handle a queue of items without blocking waits.

 It is backed by a basic FIFO Queue, implemented using a linked list.
 When an